grahamblevins/laravel-assets/README.md

 ## Installation

-Add the following repository and `blevins/assets` dependency to your project's `composer.json` file.
+Add the package repository and dependency to your project's `composer.json` file.

 	"repositories": [
 		{